Is Family Constellation Therapy Effective?

 What Is Family Constellation Therapy?

-Family Constellation Therapy is a systemic approach developed by Bert Hellinger.
+Family Constellation Therapy is a systemic approach developed by Bert Hellinger that explores how family relationships, unresolved experiences, and intergenerational patterns may continue influencing present-day life.

 The approach often explores themes such as: